Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-nominate-axiasolar.md

 The "Waiting" subsection ([link](https://axiasolar.js.org/apps/#/staking/waiting)) lists all pending validators that are awaiting more nominations to enter the active validator set.
-Validators will stay in the waiting queue until they have enough DOT backing them (as allocated through the [Phragmén election mechanism](../learn/learn-phragmen.md)).
+Validators will stay in the waiting queue until they have enough SOLAR backing them (as allocated through the [Phragmén election mechanism](../learn/learn-phragmen.md)).
 It is possible validator can remain in the queue for a very long time if they never get enough backing.